Mouse Ear: Potential Nootropic Benefits, Dosage, Side Effects, Interactions and Other Important Information About This Supplement

 3. Neuroprotective Effects: The antioxidant and anti-inflammatory properties of Mouse Ear’s flavonoids and tannins suggest that it may provide neuroprotective benefits.
 By reducing oxidative stress and neuroinflammation, Mouse Ear may help preserve cognitive function and prevent the onset of neurodegenerative diseases.

-4. Mood Regulation: While Mouse Ear is not typically used as a mood-altering supplement, its neuroprotective and anti-inflammatory effects may indirectly contribute to better emotional well-being.
+4. Regulation: While Mouse Ear is not typically used as a mood-altering supplement, its neuroprotective and anti-inflammatory effects may indirectly contribute to better emotional well-being.
 Chronic inflammation and oxidative stress are often linked to mood disorders, and by addressing these issues, Mouse Ear could support mental health over the long term.

 Nootropic Benefits of Mouse Ear